MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/cloud-edge/cloud-edge-workload-warehousing.md

 - Inventory movement
 - Purchase orders (linked to warehouse orders)

-No other processing of source documents and warehouse work types are currently supported on scale units.
-For example, for a WES workload on a scale unit, you can't perform a transfer order receiving process (Transfer receipt) or process a cycle counting work.
+No other types source-documents processing or warehouse work are currently supported on scale units.
+For example, for a WES workload on a scale unit, you can't perform a transfer order receiving process (transfer receipt) or process cycle counting work.

 > [!NOTE]
-> The mobile device menu items and buttons for the unsupported functionalities cannot be seen on the _Warehouse app_ logged in against a scale unit deployment.
+> Mobile device menu items and buttons for unsupported functionalities aren't shown in the _warehouse app_ when it is connected to a scale unit deployment.

 > [!WARNING]
-> If you use a workload on a scale unit, you can't run unsupported processes for the specific warehouse on the hub.
-The following tables document the supported capabilities.
+> When you run a workload on a scale unit, you can't run unsupported processes for that specific warehouse on the hub.
+The tables provided later in this topic document the supported capabilities.
 >
-> Selected warehouse work types can both be created on hub and on scale units, but only get maintained by the owner (the deployment which created the data).
-If enabling a warehouse for scale unit workload processing with e.g. active work, this work will need to get finalized on the hub, who will be the owner of this data.
+> Selected warehouse work types can be created both on the hub and on scale units, but can only be maintained by the owning hub or scale unit (the deployment which created the data).
+If you enable a warehouse for scale unit workload processing with, for example, active work, this work will need to get finalized on the hub, which will be the owner of this data. <!-- KFM: It seems like for this example the owner would be the scale unit.
+Am I missing something? -->
+>
-><p>Even though a specific process is scale unit supported, be aware that all the needed data might not get synchronized from the hub to the scale unit, or from the scale unit to the hub, and thereby risk resulting in unexpected system processing.
-Examples being:</p>
+> Even when a specific process is scale unit supported, be aware that all the needed data might not get synchronized from the hub to the scale unit, or from the scale unit to the hub, which risks resulting in unexpected system processing.
+Examples being:
+>
-><p> - Location directive query joining a data table record which only exists at the hub deployment.</p>
+> - If you use a location directive query that joins a data table record that only exists at the hub deployment.
-><p> - Use of the location status and/or location volumetric load functionalities.
-This data will not get synchronized between the deployments and thereby only work when updating location inventory on-hand on one of the deployments.</p>
+> - If you use location status and/or location volumetric load functionalities.
+This data will not get synchronized between the deployments and will therefore only work when updating location inventory on-hand on one of the deployments.

 The following warehouse management functionality isn't currently supported for scale unit workloads: